koii-network/docs/quickstart/linktree/data-sharing.md

 // ...
 ```

-Step 3: Retrieve the list of linktrees associated with each node.
+Step 3: Retrieve the list of Linktrees associated with each node.

 ```javascript
 for (let url of nodeUrlList) {